Welcome to Year 4

 Read Write Inc. Spellings

-During the Spring term the children will be taught:
+During the Summer term the children will be taught:

-Our PE day for Spring term 2 will be Tuesday.
+Our PE day for Summer term 1 will be Tuesday.
 Please ensure that you are wearing your School PE uniform, have long hair tied up and earrings either removed or covered with a plaster.